alisaxu/php-book-management-tool/README.md

 Here is a solution for developing an internal management tool that allows administrators to add, edit, and delete books and supports paging, sorting, and high-load queries

-###1.
-Database Schema and SQL Scripts:
+### 1. Database Schema and SQL Scripts:

 I chose MySQL for this tool because:

-a.
-MySQL is highly compatible with PHP.
+- MySQL is highly compatible with PHP.
-b.
-It offers excellent performance, indexing, and scalability options, especially for read-heavy applications.
+- It offers excellent performance, indexing, and scalability options, especially for read-heavy applications.
-c.
-It's widely supported and reliable for building CRUD applications.
+- It's widely supported and reliable for building CRUD applications.

 Database Schema:https://github.com/alisaxu/php-book-management-tool/blob/main/books.sql

-###2.
-PHP CRUD Functions (Add/Edit/Delete Books):
+### 2. PHP CRUD Functions (Add/Edit/Delete Books):

 Function directory ：https://github.com/alisaxu/php-book-management-tool/blob/main/index.php
 Function name : addBook,editBook,deleteBook

-###3.
-PHP Function for Pagination and Sorting:
+### 3. PHP Function for Pagination and Sorting:

 The function will allow sorting by any column (title, author, genre, price, release date, or review rating) and will display 10 books per page.

 Function directory ：https://github.com/alisaxu/php-book-management-tool/blob/main/index.php
 Function name : getBooks

-###4.
-Stored Procedure for Top 10 Best Sellers:
+### 4. Stored Procedure for Top 10 Best Sellers:

 In high-load scenarios, index and cache optimization is used to achieve the best performance